2ndQuadrant/pglogical/README.md

 Replicating between different minor versions makes no difference at all.

+### Doesn't replicate DDL

+Logical decoding doesn't decode catalog changes directly.
+So the plugin can't just send a `CREATE TABLE` statement when a new table is added.

+If the data being decoded is being applied to another PostgreSQL database then its table definitions must be kept in sync via some means external to the logical decoding plugin its self, such as:

+* Event triggers using DDL deparse to capture DDL changes as they happen and write them to a table to be replicated and applied on the other end; or
+* doing DDL management via tools that synchronise DDL on all nodes

+### Doesn't replicate global objects/shared catalog changes

+PostgreSQL has a number of object types that exist across all databases, stored in *shared catalogs*.
+These include:

+* Roles (users/groups)
+* Security labels on users and databases

+Such objects cannot be replicated by `pglogical_output`.
+They're managed with DDL that can't be captured within a single database and isn't decoded anyway.

+DDL for global object changes must be synchronized via some external means.

 ## How does pglogical differ from BDR?

 `pglogical` is based on technology developed for BDR and shares some code with